Tony Smith (Queensland politician): Early life

 Smith was born on 15 July 1950 in Brisbane, Queensland.
 He attended Junction Park State School and Salisbury State High School, leaving high school at the age of 15 and taking up an apprenticeship as a fitter and turner with Evans Deakin and Company.
 He later worked at sea as a marine engineer and as a postman, completing his high school leaving certificate by correspondence while working on a farm.
 Smith obtained the degree of Bachelor of Laws from the University of Queensland and practised as a barrister from 1983 until his election to parliament.

 Politics

 Smith joined the Liberal Party's Pine Rivers branch in 1974 and served as a delegate to state conference.
 He was elected to parliament at the 1996 federal election, defeating the incumbent Australian Labor Party (ALP) member and federal government minister Michael Lavarch.

 On 26 May 1998, Smith resigned from the Liberal Party to sit as an independent, stating in a letter to Prime Minister John Howard that "you seem unconcerned about the real people out there whose views you find an irritation" and that it was "impossible to properly represent the interests of my constituents as a member of the parliamentary party".
-He re-contested Dickson at the 1998 election, gaining 9% of the primary vote.
-His candidacy enabled Labor candidate Cheryl Kernot, formerly leader of the Democrats, to win the seat.
+He re-contested Dickson at the 1998 election, gaining 9% of the primary vote, but losing to former Democrats leader and Labor candidate Cheryl Kernot.